The original source of the quote is uncertain, but the words have stayed with me since I first heard them in seminary many years ago.

 But the current was too strong, and they also were caught.

 They tried to swim straight ahead; they tried to swim sideways, parallel to shore, but nothing worked.

-In short succession, Ursrey’s 27-year-old nephew, 67-year-old mother, and 31-year-old husband, as well as another couple, tried to come to the rescue.
+In short succession, Ursrey’s 27-year-old nephew, 67-year-old mother, and 31-year-old husband, as well as another couple, strangers to them, tried to come to the rescue.
 All became trapped.

 So much water went up Tabatha Monroe’s nose she was sure she would drown.
 Others began to tire from treading water, trying desperately to stay afloat.

 “The tide knocked every bit of energy out of us,” Roberta Ursrey said.

 There were no life guards on the beach.
 Someone called 911 and a police truck arrived, lights flashing.
 But the police made the decision to wait for a rescue boat to arrive.